DinoChiesa/Apigee-Proxy-Revision-Cleaner-Job/README.md

 ## Bugs

-- you can specify only one Apigee project in the Cloud Run Job
+- You can specify only one Apigee project to the Cloud Run Job.
+  Ideally, it should accept multiple projects.